OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Formal verification
 - [ ] How much does the token contract deviate from a standard implementation of ERC20?
 Any additional features Compound should know about?
 - [ ] Is it upgradeable?
+  - [ ] Who is authorized to make an upgrade?
+  - [ ] Can an upgrade happen instantaneously or is there a time-lock delay?
+  - [ ] Which components can be upgraded?

 ## Community Check